GavinMendelGleason/blog/entries/tdb_cli.md

 tdb-cli doc insert family -f -g schema < schema.json
 ```

+Here the `-f` flag tells us we are wiping out the entire schema to
+replace with the data we are currently inserting (it's like a delete
+all/insert).
+The `-g` says that we are altering the schema, rather
+than the instance graph (where normal data resides).

 ## Adding data under schema control

 Once we have a basic schema we can start adding data: